 “No, not now, Paul.
 Please, you need sleep.”

-I stroke his face, remembering the many moments he’d done the same for me in much less severe times of need.
+Reaching to stroke his face, I remember the many moments he had done the same for me in much less severe times of need.
 His skin is cool and clammy, expiring.
-Remorse courses over his temples and darken parts of the blue fabric covering his pillow.
+Remorse courses over his temples and darkens parts of the worn, blue fabric covering his pillow.

-I talk about how he patiently taught me to swim when I was terrified of the water and convinced me I was good enough to attempt art school when I’d felt less than worthy.
-I tell him that he’s been an incredible father and that I’ve been so very thankful to have been his partner.
+I talk about how he had patiently taught me to swim despite me being terrified of the water and convinced me I was good enough to attempt art school when I’d felt less than worthy.
+I tell him that he’s been an incredible father and that I’m so very thankful to have been his partner.
 I whisper the hours away, revisiting each page of the life we’ve written together, skipping only one.

-I make sure the intermittent beeps have become one long and uninterrupted strike piercing the room with finality before I say; “I know about her, Paul.
-I’ve always known.
+It’s not until the short beeps become a solid strike piercing my heart that I turn back to it; “I knew about her, Paul.
+I always did.
 She just didn’t matter to me as much as you did.”

 Read Full Post »